Explore One of the new natural wonders of the world

 Metro Rescue Services: (021) 937 0300 | Cape Town Emergency Services: (021) 480 7700

 Please visit the Table Mountain Cableway website for the latest status updates.

 Big 7 News

-Having a good time with your family and friends shouldn’t break the bank, that is why we’ve found the best free and budget-friendly things to do at the Cape Town Big 7 attractions: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, City Walk and Groot Constantia.
+Start planning your SUMMER HOLIDAY; here’s what’s on at the Cape Town Big 7 in December and January at the Cape Town Big 7 attractions: Table Mountain Cableway, Kirstenbosch Botanical Garden, Robben Island, V&A Waterfront, Cape Point, City Walk and Groot Constantia.